Report your effort and catch

 You have the right to the correction of, access to and protection of your personal information under the Privacy Act.
 If you have concerns regarding the handling of your personal information, you have the right to file a complaint with the Privacy Commissioner of Canada.

-Personal information collected through the survey is described in the Personal Information Banks entitled Nationally Regulated Recreational, Domestic, and Sport Fishing (DFO PPU 415).
-Learn more
+Personal information collected through the reporting program is described in the Personal Information Banks entitled Nationally Regulated Recreational, Domestic, and Sport Fishing (DFO PPU 415).
+For more information visit Info Source.

 - Date modified: